-Foreign currency differences are recognized in other comprehensive income (loss) and accumulated in other reserves within equity, except to the extent that the translation difference is allocated to non-controlling interests.
-On the disposal of a foreign operation, such exchange differences are reclassified from other reserves to the consolidated statement of (loss) income.
+Foreign currency differences are recognized in other comprehensive loss and accumulated in other reserves within equity, except to the extent that the translation difference is allocated to non-controlling interests.
+On the disposal of a foreign operation, such exchange differences are reclassified from other reserves to the statements of consolidated loss.